 You asked, we answered!
-With analysis speeds of up to 3 samples per second, the Echo® MS system has created a buzz in the industry.
+With analysis speeds of at least 1 sample per second, the Echo® MS system has created a buzz in the industry.
 This is up to 50x faster than conventional LC-MS/MS. This revolutionary tool for drug discovery and development has led to many questions from scientists and researchers around the world.
 We answer the top 7 Echo® MS system questions here.

 What are some major differences between Echo® MS system data and LC-MS data?

 - The timescale for the Echo® MS system is up to 50x faster than LC-MS.

 - In Acoustic Ejection Mass Spectrometry, there is no chromatographic separation, so you need to pay attention to isobars.

 - Method development for Echo® MS system is different, but simpler, with fewer variables to optimize.

 Compared to LC-MS, are you putting more contaminants into the instrument and increasing the need for cleaning because of the high sample throughput?